beefytech/Beef_website/beef-lang.org/content/language-guide/datatypes/members.md

 Method overloading is supported in Beef.
 For generic overloads, multiple versions of the same generic method are allowed if the constraints are different.
 If multiple generic methods match, one can be considered "better" if its contraints are a superset of another method's constraints, otherwise the overload selection is ambiguous.

-Parameter values are immutable unless 'ref', 'out', or 'mut' specifiers are used.
+Parameter values are immutable unless `ref`, `out`, or `mut` specifiers are used.
+The `in` specifier can be used to explicitly request a parameter to be passed as an immutable reference, but note that this disables the ability to pass smaller structs by value even when that would be more efficient, so `in` should only be used when the specific semantics are required.

 ```C#
 bool GetInt(out int outVal)